Related Subjects:

 |Extradural haematoma

-The characteristic presentation of an extradural hematoma (EDH) includes a head injury followed by a brief period of unconsciousness, a subsequent lucid interval, and then a decline in consciousness as measured by the Glasgow Coma Scale (GCS).
+The characteristic presentation of an extradural haematoma (EDH) includes a head injury followed by a brief period of unconsciousness, a subsequent lucid interval, and then a decline in consciousness as measured by the Glasgow Coma Scale (GCS).
 This is a medical emergency requiring urgent CT imaging and neurosurgical consultation.

 About